sivakumarsiddineni/interview-prep/interview-questions/system-design.md

---> how to start the application from the scrach frond end || banck Application
+--> how to start the application from the scrach frond end || backend Application

 --> what is use of package-lock json file  ? are commit this file to prod env ?